D0see/MeleeChess/README.md

+- White is Port 1, Black is port 2;

 ### TODO :
 1. Clean the css (clear the css namespace by adding modules instead of global css files) -App.css